-Both optimisation techniques described insofar are clearly parallelisable.
-The start states produced by reroot() can be processed independently by the SCAN(), and or the ROLL() move.
+The technique described in the previous section is clearly parallelisable.
+The start states produced by reroot() can be processed independently by the SCAN() procedure applying the swap() moves.
 Moreover, since the arguments of reroot() are the single initial state and one JOIN-node, the construction of the different start states can also be performed in parallel.
 Therefore, we organise the optimisation scheme as follows:

 Phase 1.
 One master process, which acts as "coordinator", obtains the JT corresponding to the initial state.
 This JT is normally the output of a previously invoked query processing module, like the parser/pre-optimiser we proposed in [11].
-The initial state is then produced by assigning execution algorithms to the tree nodes.
+The initial state is then produced by assigning execution algorithms to the tree's nodes.

 Phase 2.
-The coordinator activates n processes. where n is the number of JOIN-nodes in the join tree, and forwards to each of those processes the initial state, its cost and one node N, which will be used as argument to reroot().
+The coordinator activates n processes, where n is the number of JOIN-nodes in the join tree, and forwards to each of those processes the initial state, its cost and one node N, which will be used as argument to reroot().
 The coordinator assures that each of the n processes receives a different node N, and that one of them will maintain the initial state as is, since the initial state is also a start state.

 Phase 3.
-Each of the n processes invokes reroot() and obtains a start state by assigning algorithms to the nodes of the produced JT.
-Thereafter, SCAN(), or ROLL(), is activated. which computes a local optimal plan (LOP) for the start state.
-The cost of this LOP, denoted as TLOP, is returned to the coordinator.
+Each of the n processes invokes reroot() ) and obtains a start state, by assigning algorithms to the nodes of the produced JT.
+Thereafter, SCAN() is activated, which computes a "local optimal plan" LOP for the start state.
+The cost of this LOP, denoted as T LOP, is returned to the coordinator.

 Phase 4.
-The coordinator gathers all T_LOPs of the local optimal plans computed in parallel, selects the minimum among them and then obtains the state corresponding to that T_LOP from the process that has computed it.
-This state is declared as -the optimal execution plan for the query.
+The coordinator gathers all T\LOPs of the parallely computed local optimal plans, selects the minimum among them and then obtains the state corresponding to that T\LOP from the process that has computed it.
+This state is declared as the optimal execution plan for the query.

-The coordinator process can be optionally split in two processes, one "initialiser", which performs the tasks of Phase i and activates n-1 processes at the beginning of Phase 2, and one "selector", which gathers the cost estimations at the end of Phase 3 and obtains the optimal plan in -Phase 4.
-This approach is more suitable for parallel environments where bidirectional communication among processes is not very easy to establish or is too expensive to maintain, in the following, we observe the coordinator as one logical process.
+The coordinator process can be optionally split in two processes, one "initialiser", which performs the tasks of Phase 1 and activates n-1 processes at the beginning of Phase 2, and one "selector", which gathers the cost estimations at the end of Phase 3 and obtains the optimal plan in Phase 4.
+This approach is more suitable for parallel environments where bidirectional communication among processes is not very easy to establish or is too expensive to maintain.
+In the following, we observe the coordinator as one logical process.

-The aforementioned parallel model requires the activation of n processes.
-Since the coordinator process is idling during Phase 3, which is the potentially longer one, and since one of the n processes can avoid rerooting because it operates on the initial state, it is more convenient to have the coordinator invoke n-1 processes and participate in Phase 3 itself, using the initial state as its start state.
+The aforementioned parallel model requires the activation of n+1 processes.
+Since the coordinator process is idling during Phase 3, which is the potentially longer one, and since one of the n processes can avoid rerooting, because it operates on the initial state, it is more convenient to have the coordinator invoke n-1 processes and participate in Phase 3 itself, using the initial state as its start state.
 Thus, a total of n processes is required.